sineka-mediwave/insta-clone/README.md

 ```

-- List posts that are liked by colin
+- List posts that are liked by colin `select posts.postcontent as likedByColin from posts left join likes on posts.postid = likes.postid where likes.userid = 2;`

 ```
 instaclone=# select posts.postcontent as likedByColin from posts left join likes on posts.postid = likes.postid where likes.userid = 2;